Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 - Cain uses a minor version of this during the Normal Path.
 Yes, it makes him powerful as all get out for a few turns, but it doesn't have the aura, representing his stubborn nature and lack of focus at the time, which bites him in the ass when he becomes no longer of sound enough mind to control it.

-The Very Definitely Final Dungeon - The story has three of them, dependent on story path.
+The Very Definitely Final Dungeon - The story has two of them, dependent on story path.

 - Normal Path: Zeal Palace.
 Having been framed for Abel's murder, Cain fights through five floors in a Last Stand before confronting the Prophet (and his own demise) in the Grand Hall.

-- Another Path: The Demon Realm.
-Defeating Magus at the Ocean Palace causes him to call upon his demonic patron in desperation, sending Cain's party and Magus into this void realm.
-In it, the party is forced to do battle with the God of Death Thanaton for the right to survive and change their fates.
+- Another Path: The Frozen Sea of Dreams.
+With Cain's survival altering the timelines of both Trigger and Cross, the three parties of heroes across time are forced to do battle with the God of Death Thanaton for the right to survive and change their fates.

 Wham Line - “Inquisitor Cray!
 You are under arrest on suspicion of the murder of Commander Abel!”